-The Whitewater River originates in the San Bernardino Mountains of Riverside County, California, becomes the Coachella Valley Stormwater Channel as it collects seepage from CVWD drains, and terminates where it flows into the Salton Sea near Mecca.
-It receives runoff from a 1,495 square mile watershed which includes both rugged mountainous terrain originating at the 11,499-foot summit of Mount San Gorgonio as well as low-lying Coachella Valley areas.
-Total precipitation in much of the upper watershed exceeds 20 inches annually but with the lowlying areas of the Coachella Valley receiving less than 2 inches of annual precipitation.
+The Whitewater River originates in the San Bernardino Mountains of Riverside County, California, becomes the CVSC as it collects seepage from CVWD drains, and terminates where it flows into the Salton Sea near Mecca.
+The CVSC receives runoff from a 1,495 square mile watershed which includes both rugged mountainous terrain originating at the 11,499-foot summit of Mount San Gorgonio as well as low-lying Coachella Valley areas and is classified as a perennial reach of the Whitewater River by the CRBRWQCB.
+Total precipitation in much of the upper watershed exceeds 20 inches annually but with the low-lying areas of the Coachella Valley receiving less than 2 inches of annual precipitation.

 The annual water supply of the Whitewater River is variable.
 Flows are influenced by the water supply from the Colorado River conveyed in the Metropolitan Water District's aqueduct and natural and augmented flows from the Colorado River are detained at a recharge facility managed by the CVWD at the east of San Gorgonio Pass that is northeast of Palm Springs, California.
 The Whitewater River flow is measured at several USGS gages with the most relevant being a gage near Mecca (USGS gage #10259540).
-The annual flow for water years 1961-2019 at the Mecca gage has ranged from 32,796 af to 113,228 af, with an average of 70,037 af (Figure 4-15).
-Daily flow data at the USGS stream flow gage near Westmorland indicate a median flow for each month that ranges from 51 cfs (July) to 66 cfs (December), refer to Table 4-44.
+The annual flow for water years 1961-2019 at the Mecca gage has ranged from 32,796 AF to 113,228 AF, with an average of 70,037 AF (Figure 4-18).
+Daily flow data at the USGS stream flow gage near Westmorland indicate a median flow for each month that ranges from 51 cfs (July) to 66 cfs (December), refer to Table 4-52.

-4.12.2.2 Agricultural Drains and Natural Watercourses
+4.16.3.2 Agricultural Drains and Natural Watercourses

 Numerous natural watercourses terminate at the Salton Sea, including in the Project areas.
-Several watercourses begin southwest of the New River, cross under State Route 86 and the Westside Canal before entering the Salton Sea.
+Several watercourses begin southwest of the New River, cross under SR-86 and the Westside Canal before entering the Salton Sea.
 These watercourses typically convey runoff only during large rainfall events.
 These storms produce high peak flow and short duration floods.
-The runoff west of State Route 86 is collected with levees near the highway and directed under the highway and the canal.
+The runoff west of SR-86 is collected with levees near the highway and directed under the highway and the canal.
 Runoff is then conveyed in natural and constructed channels to the Salton Sea.
 Salt Creek flows into the northeast shore of the Salton Sea.
 To the southeast, several watercourses cross the Coachella Canal and Highline Canal and enter the IID drainage system.
-Along the east side of the Sea, three large watercourses cross under Highway 111.
+Along the east side of the Sea, three large watercourses cross under SR-111.